 Impact of El Niño/La Niña on Southeast Asia

-The typical impact of El Niño on Southeast Asia is drier-than-average rainfall conditions, including for much of the Maritime Continent during June to August (Figure 5, left).
-Warmer temperature conditions typically follow drier periods.
-The opposite conditions for rainfall (and consequently temperature) are observed during La Niña years (Figure 5, right).
+The typical impact of La Niña on Southeast Asia is wetter-than-average rainfall conditions, including for much of the Maritime Continent during December to February (Figure 5, right).
+More moderate temperature conditions typically follow wetter periods.
+The opposite conditions for rainfall (and consequently temperature) are observed during El Niño years (Figure 5, left).

 The impact on the region’s rainfall and temperature from ENSO events is more significantly felt during strong or moderate-intensity events.
 Also, no two El Niño events or two La Niña events are exactly alike in terms of their impact on the region.

-Figure 5: June to August (JJA) season rainfall anomaly composites (mm/day) for El Niño (left) and La Niña (right) years.
+Figure 5: December to February (DJF) season rainfall anomaly composites (mm/day) for El Niño (left) and La Niña (right) years.
 Brown (green) shades show regions of drier (wetter) conditions.
 Note that this anomaly composite was generated using a limited number of El Niño and La Niña occurrences between 1979 and 2017 and therefore should be interpreted with caution (data: NOAA CPC CAMS_OPI).

 References